richarda23/steampipe-plugin-rspace/docs/Justification.md

 The ELN field is  small and niche, and not all ELNs have well-written APIs exposing their data.
 It may be difficult to extract similar information from all ELNs.

 ELN companies are generally quite small and operating in a highly competitive market, with little or no collaboration between each company.
-While industry standards might  benefit the ELN market (e.g. enabling interoperability that would reassure customers they won't get locked into  a single provider), there seems little appetite for such collabortion at present.
+While industry standards might  benefit the ELN market (e.g. enabling interoperability that would reassure customers they won't get locked into  a single provider), there seems little appetite for such collaboration at present.